cimo/NodeJs_sk/README.md

-VueJs sk
+NodeJs sk
 ==============

 Starter kit code for web app.
-Create in a few steps the complete VueJs project.
+Create in a few steps the complete NodeJs project.

 | Info: |
 |:---|